Blueprint Travelers

 Santiago's subway system

 The subway is a fast and efficient way to navigate Santiago.
-We never waited more than a few minutes for a train.
+The first line of the system was opened in 1975 and it continues to be a reliable form of transportation within the city.
+Most of the time, you will not wait more than a few minutes for a train.
 If Google Maps shows the subway as an option to get between two places, use it!
+The system operates between 6 AM (Monday – Saturday) or 8 AM (Sunday) and midnight so keep that in mind if going out in the city.

 The Buses

 The network of buses is large.
-Chances are, there are a number of bus stops around your hotel or short-term apartments.
+Chances are, there are a number of bus stops around your hotel or accommodations within Santiago.
 Use Google Maps to determine the best route.
 The bus stops are indicated by a bench and overhang or a number on a pole.
-There are a couple of things you need to know to best use the buses:
+The buses are a great way to see the city and explore the urban environment, all while getting around Santiago.
+There are a couple of things you need to know to best use the buses while visiting Santiago:

 A typical bus in Santiago, Chile